 Table of Contents

-Former star of the original iCarly Show and current star of the new iCarly revival, Miranda Cosgrove is one of the best guests the show has ever invited on.
+The former star of the original iCarly show and current star of the new iCarly revival, Miranda Cosgrove, is one of the best guests the show has ever invited on.

-Miranda actually has some surprising opinions regarding dating, and some strange recent experiences to recount.
+Miranda has some surprising opinions regarding dating and some strange recent experiences to recount.

-Fans of the series have often cited this as one of the best episodes, thanks to how well Tom and Whitney work together, and how well their comedic styles actually match.
+Fans of the series have often cited this as one of the best episodes, thanks to how well Tom and Whitney work together and how well their comedic styles match.

-Whitney is also at her most inquisitive in this episode, as she takes the opportunity to discuss numerous things with Tom and ask some very insightful and introspective questions about him.
+Whitney is also most curious in this episode, as she takes the opportunity to discuss numerous things with Tom and ask some very insightful and reflective questions about him.

-Whitney makes it clear right away with this episode that she is not passing up on the opportunity to ask Paris some very insightful questions.
+With this episode, Whitney makes it clear that she is not passing up on the opportunity to ask Paris some very insightful questions.

-This helps to make this one of the best-realized episodes of this series, as well as a great way to learn a little more about one of the noughties’ biggest celebrities.
+This helps make this one of the best-realized episodes of this series and a great way to learn a little more about one of the noughties’ biggest celebrities.

-Whitney is a massive fan of Ricci’s work, and she wastes no time whatsoever in plying her with fascinating questions regarding her work and what inspires her.
+Whitney is a massive fan of Ricci’s work and wastes no time in plying her with fascinating questions regarding her work and what inspires her.

 The passion from Whitney can be felt throughout this episode, and that energy helps to put Ricci at ease, which gives the episode a very laid-back and chilled-out vibe.

-Whitney simply cannot wait to get to know Jen a little more, and find out a little about what it is like to be a magician in the modern world, and what impact social media continues to have on the field.
+Whitney cannot wait to get to know Jen a little more and find out a little about what it is like to be a magician in the modern world and what impact social media continues to have on the field.

-Whitney starts off the episode by finishing up a very strong margarita to get her in the interviewing mood, which very quickly sees the episode take on a very relaxed and humorous tone throughout.
+Whitney starts the episode by finishing up a very strong margarita to get her in the interviewing mood, which very quickly sees the episode take on a very relaxed and humorous tone.